it-dkt/avg.NET/README.md

 # Latest Version
-The Latest version is 2.5.
+The Latest version is 2.6.

+- 2.6
+  - background music
+  - scroll in command area
-Features of version 2.5:
+- 2.5:
   - save/load
   - multi events in one message
+- 2.0
+  - changed table schema

 Version 2.0 or later is not compatible with 1.0.